henriquebcustodio/to-do-list/README.md

 # About
-A to do list where users can create, edit, delete and drag tasks.
+A to do list app where users can create, edit, delete and drag tasks.
 Users can also perfom CRUD operations on collections of tasks.<br>
 You can access it <a href="https://tsks-app.herokuapp.com/">here</a>!

 # Technologies